Memorial by Ronn Fern and Ken Potter …..

 Peggy taught John basic computing through her knowledge of word processing.
 While he was producing his error coin catalogs, The Numismistake, his talent and enjoyment of writing took hold.
-Not only was he able to incorporate his writing skills into the catalogs, he wrote and published two groundbreaking books entitled, Detecting Counterfeit Coins Book 1 (with a focus on error coins) and Detecting Counterfeit Gold Coins Book 2, the later seeing 19 printings.
-He also published many error related books and catalogs for the growing number of dealers and collectors in the field.
-Probably the most widely known books he published (aside from the ones on counterfeits) were: Paul Marvin and Arnold Margolis’, The Design Cud, John Wexler and Tom Miller’s, The RPM Book and Wexler’s, The Lincoln Cent Doubled Die.
+Not only was he able to incorporate his writing skills into the catalogs, but he also wrote and published two groundbreaking books entitled Detecting Counterfeit Coins Book 1 (with a focus on error coins) and Detecting Counterfeit Gold Coins Book 2, the latter seeing 19 printings.
+He also published many error-related books and catalogs for the growing number of dealers and collectors in the field.
+Probably the most widely known books he published (aside from the ones on counterfeits) were Paul Marvin and Arnold Margolis’ The Design Cud; John Wexler and Tom Miller’s The RPM Book; and Wexler’s The Lincoln Cent Doubled Die.
 He purchased Error-Variety News from Wexler in the 1980s and published it for a number of years.
 He also published CONECA’s journal, the Errorscope-Gram (later simplified to just Errorscope) from the time the club formed until a few years before his retirement.

 Heigh Ho Silver Company came into being in the 1970s when Devine and Spellman designed a number of silver art bars.
 They produced several sexy ones, like “If you can’t stand the heat, get out of the kitchen” as well as one on Patty Hearst.
 Peggy said that John had at least a hundred bars squirreled away all over the place, but she can’t find any of them (great hiding places, John).

 John enjoyed many things other than coins.
 The family began camping out weekends in a small trailer.
 In the mid-1970s he bought their first motor home.
 Friends and contacts were many in coin collecting, bottle hunting, and metal detecting arenas.
 They met Marian and Bill Robinson at the Conejo Valley Coin Club.
-Marian had a metal detector, which interested John immensely, so he bought one.
-(He would later become a distributer for White’s Metal Detectors.)
+Marian had a metal detector, which interested John immensely, so he bought one (he would later become a distributor for White’s Metal Detectors).
 They would go camping together at ghost towns or just out into the desert and scratch for “treasure” and bottles.
 This evolved into treasure hunting stories of these activities included in John’s publications, in particular, in Error-Variety News/The Numismistake (later reverting to just Error-Variety News).
-After his retirement he produced profusely illustrated and well documented travelogues sent to many friends via email that included diverse subjects such as: ghost towns, beautiful desert flowers in full bloom after a rain, stands of Saguaro Cacti silhouetted by glorious desert sunsets, glittering gold nuggets, gold flakes, coins, rings, etc. that he and Peggy found prospecting or detecting and more.
+After his retirement, he produced profusely illustrated and well-documented travelogues sent to many friends via email that included diverse subjects such as ghost towns, beautiful desert flowers in full bloom after a rain, stands of saguaro cacti silhouetted by glorious desert sunsets, glittering gold nuggets, gold flakes, coins, rings, etc., that he and Peggy found prospecting or detecting and more.

-John and Peggy owned several homes in Newbury Park, and over the years they owned significant acreage in a variety of locations in Nevada, (the Boundary Peak area, Quartzite, Imlay and Boulder City), which were their bases for gold prospecting mainly throughout Nevada and California.
-Eventually they started looking in Pahrump, Nevada where they found their final home together.
+John and Peggy owned several homes in Newbury Park, and over the years they owned significant acreage in a variety of locations in Nevada, (the Boundary Peak area, Quartzite, Imlay, and Boulder City), which were their bases for gold prospecting mainly throughout Nevada and California.
+Eventually, they started looking in Pahrump, Nevada where they found their final home together.
 In sharp contrast to their earlier Nevada homes, it was all fenced in with lots of mature trees.
-Peggy felt safe there, which hadn’t always the case in the more remote locations.
-Their dog Bandit, is a loud barker, and wards off potential intruders.
+Peggy felt safe there, which hadn’t always been the case in the more remote locations.
+Their dog Bandit is a loud barker, and wards off potential intruders.

 Knowing John the best, Peggy is almost positive that if he could leave us a message it would be “to listen and learn from others; read and expand your knowledge of coins, their history, and manufacture.
 Never stop learning!”